 This is important because it affects what treatments your veterinarian may advise.
 You don’t need to be extremely precise, just a rough idea of how many minutes or hours ago the chocolate was eaten is very useful.

 If you aren’t sure, check out any recent paperwork such as a vaccination card from your veterinary clinic.
-If you have some weighing scales at home and can comfortably and safely lift your dog, then it may be possible to weigh yourself holding the dog, then weigh yourself without the dog to work out how much your pet weighs.
+If you have some weighing scales at home and can comfortably and safely lift your dog, then it may be possible to weigh yourself holding the dog and then weighing yourself without the dog to work out how much your pet weighs.

 In more serious cases, your vet may recommend hospitalizing your pet to provide ongoing supportive care.
 This often involves giving fluids into the vein through a drip.
 In some cases, a vet will need to provide oxygen and treat any seizures.
 Sometimes medications are given to help control the heart rate and rhythm and blood pressure.
 The length of hospitalization will vary depending on how poorly your dog is, ranging from a day to several days in some cases.